borisgontar/shapefile-geojson-js/README.md

 There are two exceptions:
 * reprojecting to longitudes and latitudes may cause, for example, longitudes slighly bigger than 180
-* polygon inner ring, if its outer ring not found, may become an outer ring itself.
+* polygon inner ring, if its outer ring not found, will become an outer ring itself.

 For a command line converter, go [here](#command-line-tool).